 Knowing how carat weight and total carat weight work is crucial in understanding how diamonds are priced, but without more information, it’s impossible to accurately evaluate a diamond ring.
 Take this scenario as an example:

 Ring A has twenty 0.10CW diamonds and a total carat weight of 2.00 at $5,400.
 Ring B has a single 1.00CW diamond and total carat weight of 1.00 at $11,000.
 Why is Ring B more expensive?
 One may be fooled into thinking that it’s simply because a bigger center stone is more precious, but they’d only be partially correct.

-Before buying or selling a diamond ring, each of the stones must be appraised for all the qualities that give it value.
+As previously mentioned, each diamond must be graded for all of the qualities that give it value before buying or selling a diamond jewelry piece.
 The main stone on a diamond ring has a vital role in this process both visually and financially.
 As the centerpiece of a ring, it is naturally the biggest, and more importance is placed on its cut, color, and other qualities that determine price.

-A ring set in precious metals like platinum and bejeweled with a handful of .25CW diamonds may look beautiful and have well-proportioned stones, but its price will pale in comparison to a simple titanium ring with a large center stone.
 When shopping, one needs to understand this delicate balance, and know the specific grading terms that appear on an official report from GIA or IGI.
-Most shoppers are unaware of the nuances present in diamond appraisal, a fact that a disreputable jeweler may take advantage of.
+Most shoppers are unaware of the nuances present in a diamond appraisal or grading, a fact that a disreputable jeweler may take advantage of.

 DIAMOND GRADING: A CRUCIAL STEP IN APPRAISING A DIAMOND